WillSkelton/BurgerTimeSchedulizer/README.md

-# BurgerTimeSchedulizer
+# Burger-Time Schedulizer
-This is a schedule app for the Five Guys Burgers and Fries restauraunt.
+This is a schedule app for the Five Guys Burgers and Fries restaurant.